Leading personal injury and medical negligence solicitors

 “I conclude by thanking my instructing solicitor for her work on this case.
 In a factual dispute such as this there are more cautious lawyers who will decline to take on such a case at all as being too risky.
 She has pursued the claim with great thoroughness and in doing so has maximised the prospects of achieving the best possible outcome.”

-A keen supporter of her favourite charitable causes, Meningitis Now and UK Sepsis Trust, and the rights of disabled people, Julie is an active fundraiser.
+A keen supporter of her favourite charitable causes, Meningitis Now, of which is a trustee and a mentor, and UK Sepsis Trust, and the rights of disabled people, Julie is an active fundraiser.
 Her recent fundraising exploits have included taking part in Pretty Mudder for Cancer Research UK, and Parallel London 5K for Elizabeth’s Legacy of Hope Charity.

 In her spare time, you’ll find Julie enjoying family life with her husband and two young children or entertaining and cooking for friends.
 She keeps fit by working out and cycling.
 She’s also an avid reader of crime fiction – a keen area of interest as she also has a degree in criminology.